splunk/public-o11y-docs/gdi/opentelemetry/collector-architecture.rst

 Standalone
 ----------------------------------

-The following receivers are supported:
+The following monitors are supported:

 * cAdvisor (with the kubelet stats receiver)
 * cgroups